FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 ## WebAuthn Overview

 WebAuthn has flows of data and interaction, termed "ceremonies".
 These extend a network protocol to include things in the real world, such as physical hardware or human beings.
-There are three main ones:
+There are two main ones:

+1. Authentication, where the user logs in, using WebAuthn
 1. Registration, where the user associates an authenticator with their account
-1. Authentication, where the user logs in, using WebAuthn
-1. Attestation, where the authenticator is tied back to a known source, such as an operating system vendor

 What does an authentication ceremony look like?
 At a high level, the flow of interaction is:

 1. The user tries to login to a website
 1. The website prompts the user to authenticate
-1. The user authenticates against their authenticator, which can use biometric means like Touch ID or any other method
+1. The user authenticates against their authenticator
 1. The authenticator signs and passes a response back to the website through the browser
 1. The website verifies the authenticator response
 1. The user is logged in

+Whenever the user authenticates against the relevant authenticator, that is an "authorization gesture".
+Even thoguh "gesture" implies movement, it could be a biometric means like Touch ID, using a PIN, or any other method that an authenticator offers.

 In general terms, there are two types of authenticators:

-1. Hardware authenticators, such as YubiKeys
+1. Cross-platform authenticators, such as YubiKeys, which can move between different devices
-1. Software authenticators, built into the operating system, such as Apple's Face ID or Touch ID
+1. Platform authenticators, built into the operating system, such as Apple's Face ID or Touch ID, which are tied to a given device

 Authenticators store public/private keypairs securely.
 The purpose of an authenticator is to create and hold such keypairs.
 It also needs to expose the public key.
 The entire credential, which includes the public key and associated metadata, is often called a "passkey".
 Further, the authenticator must be able to sign content with the private key.